chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/retrieve-image-sboms/index.md

 Check out our guide on [using the Chainguard Images Directory](/chainguard/chainguard-images/images-directory/) for more details.

-## Licence Information and Source Code references
+## License Information and Source Code references

-The SBOM downloaded using either Cosign or Console methods described above contain identical information.
-It lists binary packages present in the image, their licensing information using SPDX [license](https://spdx.org/licenses/) and [exceptions](https://spdx.org/licenses/exceptions-index.html) lists and external source code references.
+The SBOM downloaded using either Cosign or Console methods described previously contain identical information.
+It lists binary packages present in the image, their licensing information using [SPDX license](https://spdx.org/licenses/) and [exceptions lists](https://spdx.org/licenses/exceptions-index.html), and external source code references.

-Source code references are encoded in the [external references](https://spdx.github.io/spdx-spec/v2.3/package-information/#721-external-reference-field) field, using [external repository identifiers](https://spdx.github.io/spdx-spec/v2.3/external-repository-identifiers/#f35-purl) in PURL format.
-PURL [specification](https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst) allows for many schemes and types.
-The following PURLs are used in Chainguard SPDX SBOM:
+These source code references are encoded in the [external references](https://spdx.github.io/spdx-spec/v2.3/package-information/#721-external-reference-field) field, using [external repository identifiers](https://spdx.github.io/spdx-spec/v2.3/external-repository-identifiers/#f35-purl) in the package URL (purl) format.
+The [purl specification](https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst) allows for various different schemes and types.

+The following The following purls are used in Chainguard SPDX SBOM:

- * `pkg:apk` denotes binary package origin, name, full version number with epoch and architecture.
-Example:
+* `pkg:apk` denotes binary package origin, name, full version number with epoch, and architecture:

 ```
 pkg:apk/wolfi/ca-certificates-bundle@20240315-r4?arch=x86_64
 ```

 * `pkg:github` is used for upstream source code reference for packages built from GitHub repositories.
-For upstream source code PURL with a fixed commit hash is always provided.
-When available, a tag-version PURL is also provided.
-Examples:
+These purls always include a fixed commit hash and, when available, also include a tag-version:

 ```
 pkg:github/openssl/openssl.git@openssl-3.3.1
 pkg:github/openssl/openssl.git@db2ac4f6ebd8f3d7b2a60882992fbea1269114e2
 ```

- * `pkg:github` is also used to reference melange packaging files from Wolfi and Chainguard.
-These are provided with a subpath component and a fixed commit hash.
-Example:
+    * Note that `pkg:github` is also used to reference melange packaging files from Wolfi and Chainguard.
+These are provided with a subpath component and a fixed commit hash:

 ```
 pkg:github/wolfi-dev/os@f18ff825f94b9177cf603c6e3d72936683a504d2#glibc.yaml
 ```

- * `pkg:generic` is used to reference any other upstream download locations, most commonly tarballs.
-Example:
+* `pkg:generic` is used to reference any other upstream download locations, most commonly tarballs:

 ```
 pkg:generic/gcc@13.2.0?